manuelkasper/AS-Stats/README.md

 - Wait 1-2 minutes.
 You should then see new RRD files popping up in the directory that you defined/created earlier on.
-If not, make sure that xx-asstatd.pl is running, not spewing out any error messages, and that the NetFlow/sFlow datagrams are actually reaching your machine (tcpdump...).
+If not, make sure that asstatd.pl is running, not spewing out any error messages, and that the NetFlow/sFlow datagrams are actually reaching your machine (tcpdump...).

 - Add a cronjob to run the following command every hour: